 Looking for a recipe to use the ham that’s leftover from Sunday dinner?
-This penne pasta with ham and peas is quick and easy way to stretch that leftover ham to help you get one more meal.
-That saves you money at the grocery store!
+This penne pasta with ham and peas is a quick and easy way to stretch that leftover ham to help you get one more meal.
+That makes your wallet happy!

 Penne Pasta with Ham & Peas

 - 12 ounces penne pasta cooked and drained